networktocode/awesome-network-automation/README.md

 ## Products

  - [eNMS](https://github.com/afourmy/eNMS) - A vendor-agnostic NMS for carrier-grade network visualization and network automation.
- - [netpalm](https://github.com/tbotnz/netpalm) - Netpalm is a ReST broker and abstraction layer for NAPALM, Netmiko, NCCLIENT or a Python Script.
+ - [netpalm](https://github.com/tbotnz/netpalm) - netpalm is a ReST broker and abstraction layer for NAPALM, Netmiko, NCCLIENT or a Python Script.
  - [Netshot](http://www.netfishers.onl/netshot) - Network Configuration and Compliance Management Software.
  - [NSoT](https://github.com/dropbox/nsot) - Network Source of Truth (NSoT) is a source of truth database and repository for tracking inventory and metadata of network entities to ease management and automation of network infrastructure.
  - [Nuts](https://github.com/HSRNetwork/Nuts) - Network Unit Testing System automates tests in the network similar to unit tests.